Meijin (shogi): Honorary Meijin

 The Honorary Meijin (名誉名人, meiyo meijin) is another Mejin-related title.
 Only two have received this title, Kensosuke Kosuke in 1936 and Ichitarō Doi in 1954.

 Posthumous Meijin

 A special Posthumous Meijin (追贈名人, Tsuizō Meijin) title was given to Sankichi Sakata in 1955 by the Japan Shogi Association after his death in 1945.
 Sakata, a folk hero for the Osaka area, was known during his heyday for his brilliant, inventive playing but was prevented from becoming a normal Meijin by circumstances.
 Sakata is the only person to receive this title.

-Past winners
+Winners

 Below is a list of past Meijin title holders from 1937 when the new tournament method for determining the title holder was established.
-The number in parenthesis represents the cumulative times the player had won the title to date.
+The number in parentheses represents the cumulative times the player had won the title to date.